 "CCgroup are the thinking brand's PR agency."

-CCgroup is an international B2B technology PR and marketing consultancy, with specialist knowledge of four key tech markets: Mobile & Telecoms, Enterprise Tech, FinTech and MediaTech.
+CCgroup is an international B2B tech PR and marketing consultancy, with specialist knowledge of four key tech markets: Mobile & Telecoms, Enterprise Tech, FinTech and MediaTech.

 London is the world’s largest PR centre and the European centre of influence for technology markets, the perfect location to lead international technology PR, marketing and AR programmes.
 Major global tech companies, innovative start-ups, critical media and analysts are all based in London, and the networking opportunities mean we’re always ahead of market trends.